infocusp/llm_seminar_series/session_2/challenge/how_to_participate.md

       your prompt.

-8. Congratulations 🎉, once a repo maintainer approves your submission and merges your PR, your rank based on a private test set will be published on the public leader board.
+8. Congratulations 🎉, once a repo maintainer approves your submission and merges your PR, your rank will be published on the public leader board.

-!!! note
-     You can test your prompt on your own samples by adding new files under `sample_inputs` dir.
-The file name must ends with `"yes.txt"` if the JD is for a fresher, otherwise it should end with `"no.txt"`.
-Do not commit these files.